MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/add-default-install-scope.md

 ## Configure your app's default install scope

-Configure the default install scope for your app, based on whether your app needs to be installed in personal, team, meetings, or groupchat.
+Configure the default install scope for your app.
 You can set only one scope at a time.

 **To configure details in app manifest**